asyncapi/modelina/examples/go-generate-json-tags/README.md

-# Go Generate JSON Annotation
+# Go Generate JSON Tags

-A basic example on how to generate models with JSON annotation.
+A basic example on how to generate models with JSON tags.

 ## How to run this example